Please note: This product can not be shipped with Canada Post, UPS or freight ONLY.

 Draining off the seep liquid

 The amount of seep liquid from the Composting ECO Toilet is small, however the seep liquid is extremely rich in nutrients.
 The drain at the bottom of the Composting Toilet Biolan enables drainage of any seep liquid from the compost mass.
-Separating the allows for a dryer compost mass that is easier to remove from the back of the toilet, but requires more frequent emptying of the seep tank.
 Place the drain plate into the recess in the bottom of the Composting ECO Toilet .
 Connect the seep liquid pipe to the drain hole in one side of the toilet unit.
-Route the pipe into the urine tank.
-Place the urine tank so that the urine flows by gravitation into the tank.
+Route the pipe into the liquids tank.
+Place the urine tank so that the seep liquid flows by gravitation into the tank.
 Route the hose into a canister that you have placed in such a way that the liquid will flow by gravity alone.
 If height is an issue, you can put the tank in a pit with cover of plywood, or you can lay the canister on its side.
 Keep in mind possible use of the toilet in winter when locating the drain pipe and insulating the tank.

 If you plan to use the toilet continuously in winter, install the unit in a warm space and also make sure that the drain hose and the seep liquid canister do not freeze.
 If installing the toilet in a warm space indoors, insulate the ventilation pipe of the toilet where it runs through cold spaces, for example, in the intermediate roof space, to prevent condensation of water.
-The toilet can be used in winter in unheated spaces if you use the urine separator and drain the urine to a leach bed, so the compost mass doesn’t freeze solid from the liquid.
+The toilet can be used in winter in unheated spaces.

 - Volume about: 200 litres